-If you’re the type that loves to make crafty items, especially jewelry, then let it be known that there is a market online that can make you some cash, no matter what kind of jewelry you’re making.
+If you’re the type that loves to make crafty items, especially jewelry, then let it be known that there is a market online where you can sell handmade jewelry, no matter what kind you’re making.
 As long as it’s handmade and unique, you may be surprised as to how many people may want to buy your goods as well as how many platforms you can list your projects.

 In 2018 alone, close to 30+ million people purchased jewelry every single day, making for a gigantic market!
 Yes, it is a billion-dollar industry, and there’s always room for another creator.
 So, why can’t it be you?